Declare records by using retention labels

 - From Exchange mailbox activities, select Labeled message as a record.
 This audit event is for retention labels that mark items as records or regulatory records.

-For more information about searching for these events, see Search the audit log in the Security & Compliance Center.
+For more information about searching for these events, see Search the audit log in the compliance portal.

 Understand how you can use record versioning to update records stored in SharePoint or OneDrive.